§ 23-4.11-2. Definitions.

 (9) “Life sustaining procedure” means any medical procedure or intervention that, when administered to a qualified patient, will serve only to prolong the dying process.
 “Life sustaining procedure” shall not include any medical procedure or intervention considered necessary by the attending physician to provide comfort and care or alleviate pain.

-(13) "Physician assistant" shall mean a person licensed as a physician assistant under Rhode Island general laws, chapter 5-54.
+(13) “Physician assistant” shall mean a person licensed as a physician assistant under chapter 54 of title 5.

 (14) “Person” means an individual, corporation, business trust, estate, trust, partnership, association, government, governmental subdivision or agency, or any other legal entity.